FastLane-Labs/pre-liquidation-atlas/README.md

 - `preLFC1 <= 1`;
 - `1 <= preLIF1 <= preLIF2 <= 1 / LLTV`.

-Note: using `preLCF2 > 1`, one can select at which LTV between preLltv and LLTV the entire position can be pre-liquidated.
-A pre-liquidation close factor higher than 100% means that the whole position is pre-liquidatable.
+Note: A pre-liquidation close factor higher than 100% means that the whole position is pre-liquidatable, so using `preLCF2 > 1` allows to make the position entirely pre-liquidatable at a LTV between preLltv and LLTV.

 The last property ensures that pre-liquidation cannot seize more than the total collateral of the position.